Turning in the landscape: a new mechanism for generating Primordial Black Holes

 To describe the physics of scalar linear fluctuations about the above background, we work in the comoving gauge, with $\delta \phi^I=\F e_s^I$ and the spatial part of the metric reading $g_{ij}=a^2 e^{2 \zeta} \delta_{ij}$.
 The so-called comoving curvature perturbation $\zeta$ is ultimately the quantity of direct observational interest, while $\F$ embodies the genuine multi-field effects.
-The quadratic action governing their dynamics can be cast in the simple form \cite{Sasaki:1995aw,GrootNibbelink:2001qt,Langlois:2008mn} (writing $S=\int {\rm d}t \,{\rm d}^3 x {\cal L}$)
+Their quadratic action can be cast in the simple form \cite{Sasaki:1995aw,GrootNibbelink:2001qt,Langlois:2008mn} (writing $S=\int {\rm d}t \,{\rm d}^3 x {\cal L}$)